Posts

 Washingtonian Magazine

-Washingtonian Magazine publishes monthly magazines highlighting information and events about and in D.C.
+After connecting with a fellow GDMFA colleague at MICA, he offered me an internship opportunity at Washingtonian Magazine.
+Publication and Editorial design were something I was interested in, so I decided to pursue this internship Washingtonian Magazine publishes monthly magazines highlighting information and events about and in D.C.
 My GDMFA colleague was my supervisor and is also the Creative Director at Washingtonian Magazine.
 As an art fellow/intern, I would report to him during our morning and end-of-day meetings, and he would give me feedback and critique the assignments and current projects.
 My responsibilities were to assist with design projects by creating and preparing mood boards, collecting swipes or images for research, researching typefaces, illustrations, and logo designs, and designing iterations and series of spread designs about the topics.
 I also had the opportunity to create spot illustrations for a project.
+I am proud that I learned something new every day at ...

 Wray Ward